Why case studies fail to help B2B service firms close deals

 These things happen all the time.

-Your case study must show how your buyer understood the risk and chose to act anyway and how your team mitigated it.
+Your proof needs to show how the buyer understood the risk, chose to act anyway, and how the delivery team mitigated it.

 Unknown-unknowns come with every project.